andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/swift-language-notes/3-nuances-of-swift-extensions.md

   - Swift

 ---
-How often do we take an initial cursory look at some documentation, shake our heads and say, &#8220;Ok, sure!
-Got it!&#8221;, and then some time later get to the actual usage of that perceived understanding only to find out, &#8220;Woah – this is behaving differently than I expected!
+How often do we take an initial cursory look at some documentation, shake our heads and say, "Ok, sure!
+Got it!&#8221;, and then some time later get to the actual usage of that perceived understanding only to find out, "Woah – this is behaving differently than I expected!
 I wonder if the documentation says anything about this?!&#8221;

 A few discussions I've had recently have prompted me to question what I thought I knew about Swift extensions.
 I have read documentation about extensions and I _thought_ I understood them pretty thoroughly.
 However, these conversations, along with some experimentation done on my own revealed a few nuances that I didn't pick up on before.

 **Update:** Almost immediately after publishing this article, the Swift community chimed in and helped me figure out my fundamental hiccup which prompted the aforementioned experimentation in the first place.
-I've written a follow-up article called [&#8220;Clarifying Swift Access Control&#8221;][1], describing that misunderstanding.
+I've written a follow-up article called ["Clarifying Swift Access Control&#8221;][1], describing that misunderstanding.
 I recommend giving that one a read to avoid making the same mistake I did!

 <a name="3-nuances" class="jump-target"></a>